14/04/2020Life Sciences Translation

 Being compliant with EU MDR is a challenge for MD manufacturers and they need to make sure their labelling system complies with the new rules.
 This includes ensuring that users can obtain information in a language they understand.
 The information supplied with the medical device must be provided in the official European Union language(s) specified by the Member States in which the device will be made available to users or patients, and it will also have to be available in every language on the company website when this is available.

-Naturally, all these factors put additional pressure on companies in the medical devices industry and make the time constraints of the 26 May deadline even more demanding.
-If you need assistance with this crucial process, CPSL is your language provider of choice: download our guide to the new MDR now or get in touch to find out how we can assess you.
+Naturally, all these factors put additional pressure on companies in the medical devices industry and make the time constraints of the deadline even more demanding.
+If you need assistance with this crucial process, CPSL is your language provider of choice: download our guide to the new MDR now or get in touch to find out how we can help you.

 Your gateway to Europe...Don't wait until the last minute!